virtUOS/askUOS/docs/components/chat-interface.md

 ## Session Management

-- Session state stores user ID, messages, agent instance, and UI state
+- Session state stores user ID, messages, and UI state
-- Summarization maintains context in long conversations
+- Conversation history/context is maintained server-side by the FastAPI backend and the LangGraph checkpointer (Redis-backed), keyed by `thread_id`

 ## Response Generation